Mortgages for Oil and Gas Contractors

 Lenders have segregated professional contractors from the mainstream.
 IT contractors and Oil and Gas contractors get even greater special treatment.
 But this support is only accessible at underwriter level, not in branch.

-The biggest problem all professional contractors face is accessing these terms.
+The biggest problem all professional contractors face is accessing terms that allow them to borrow what they can really afford!

 High Street branch aversion to offshore contractor mortgage applicants